 Be gentle when brushing and styling your hair.
 Excessive pulling or tugging can cause physical damage, leading to breakage and thinning.

 Massaging your scalp regularly can help stimulate blood flow, which nourishes the hair follicles and promotes hair growth.

 Chronic stress can contribute to hair thinning.
 Practices such as yoga, meditation, deep breathing, or any stress-relieving activities you enjoy can help manage your stress levels.

 Tight hairstyles like ponytails, braids, or buns can cause tension on the hair follicles, leading to a type of hair loss called traction alopecia.
 Opt for looser hairstyles to prevent this type of hair loss.

-Our Goldie Locks® Hair Growth Supplements are designed to supplement your diet with the essential vitamins and minerals your hair needs to grow healthier and stronger.
+Our Goldie Locks® Hair Supplements are designed to supplement your diet with the essential vitamins and minerals your hair needs to grow healthier and stronger.